 Sunita Sah is an Assistant Professor of Strategy, Economics, Ethics & Public Policy at Georgetown University and a Research Fellow at the Ethics Center of Harvard University.
-She holds a PhD in Organizational Behavior from Carnegie Mellon University, an MBA from London Business School, an MB ChB (UK equivalent to the US MD) in Medicine and Surgery, and a BSc in Psychology from the University of Edinburgh.
+She holds a PhD in Organizational Behavior from Carnegie Mellon University, an MBA (with Distinction) from London Business School, an MB ChB (UK equivalent to the US MD) in Medicine and Surgery, and a BSc (Hons) in Psychology from the University of Edinburgh.

 Prior to joining Georgetown faculty, Sunita held academic positions at the Fuqua School of Business at Duke University and the Edmond J. Safra Center for Ethics at Harvard University.
 Prior entering academia, Sunita worked as a Medical Doctor for the UK’s National Health Service, before going on to be Senior Consultant and European Marketing Director at IMS Health Consulting, and then Managing Director [CEO] of Organisational Dynamics Ltd.